scalalandio/chimney/docs/docs/troubleshooting.md

     Foo().into[Bar].transform // <-- implicit resolved inside a macro
     ```

+However, this is most likely an oversight, so we expect that this workaround will stop working
+in future versions of Scala 3.

 ### Debugging macros

 In some cases, it could be helpful to preview what is the expression generated